brannerchinese/network_study/README.md

      This program also supplies a function `list_headers()` that counts the number of examples of each header saved to `IPs_found.txt` and reports them in order from most- to least-common.

  1. To do in future
-   2. Use `threading`?
-But perhaps `http.client` already uses some form of threading internally.
+   2. Use `threading` so as not to let time-outs be the bottleneck.

 [end]